IMPORTANT HEALTH COVERAGE TAX DOCUMENTS

 We believe this venture as an agency will increase service options and program availability without exponentially increasing costs, increase staffing capacity and specialization, and slow the growth in the overall agency footprint by sharing expertise and administration.

 Western Prairie Human Services follows the path of other county partnerships in this process, taking from their successes to provide person-centered care to the communities we serve, while also providing an environment of growth for our staff.
-As we work toward one agency in 2025, we continue to critically assess access to programs and services levels and look toward improvements we believe we can achieve together.
+As we work toward one agency in 2025, we continue to critically assess access to programs and service levels and look toward improvements we believe we can achieve together.

-Look for our Western Prairie Human Services postcard coming to all residents of Traverse County.
 Additional information will be forthcoming to all that we gratefully serve.
 Please join us in our excitement to serve our community to the best of our ability.
 If you have questions, please feel free to reach out to your County Commissioner or attend any of our public board meetings.

 Sincerely